Former pitcher in the Women’s College World Series (WCWS) joins coaching staff

 NC State first-year head coach Shawn Rychcik talks about his team's season.
 The Wolfpack finished its regular season in second place in the ACC standings.

-Throughout his playing and coaching career, first-year NC State softball coach Shawn Rychcik has produced champions and championships.
+Throughout his playing and coaching career, Rychcik has produced champions and championships.

-In his 10 years as a collegiate coach - two as an assistant and eight as a head coach - Rychcik helped Boston University win four America East Tournament championships and four regular-season championships and led the Terriers to four NCAA Regionals, including three in the last four seasons.
+In his 14 years as a collegiate coach - four as an assistant and 10 as a head coach - Rychcik has won five conference championships and four regular-season championships and led his teams to six NCAA Regionals, including five in the last six seasons.

-He's never had a losing season, overall or in conference play, in his eight seasons as a head coach.
+He's never had a losing season, overall or in conference play, in his 10 seasons as a head coach.

 "I want people to know that this will be a hard-working program and we are going to do everything we can to win," Rychcik said.
 "Everywhere I have been, I've been a winner, whether it was my playing career or my coaching career.

-The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fast-pitch program, which is entering its 10th season as a varsity sport at NC State.
-He inherits a program that won the 2006 ACC Championship in its third year, but has posted four consecutive losing seasons in league play.
+The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fastpitch program, which is entering its 12th season as a varsity sport at NC State.
+He inherited a program that won the 2006 ACC Championship in its third year, but had posted four consecutive losing seasons in league play.

 "Some coaches like to run exclusively, some like to sit back and build on power," Rychcik said.
 "I like to do a little bit of both.
 I like to stay aggressive and put pressure on people.
 Sometimes we will have runners thrown out stealing or trying to take an extra base.